 The Sarcoma Program in the Department of Radiation Oncology uses state-of-the-art radiation therapies to treat soft tissue and bone tumors, both malignant and benign.

-A giant cell tumor is one that is made up of a large number of benign (noncancerous) cells that form an aggressive tumor, usually near the end of the bone near a joint.
-The location of a giant cell tumor is often in the knee, but can also involve the bones of the arms and the legs, or the flat bones such as the sternum (breastbone) or pelvis.
+A giant cell tumor is one that is made up of a large number of benign (noncancerous) cells that form an aggressive tumor.
+It usually develops near a joint at the end of the bone.
+The location of a giant cell tumor is often in the knee, but can also involve the bones of the arms and the legs, or the flat bones such as the breastbone or pelvis.

 Giant cell tumors most often occur in young adults when skeletal bone growth is complete.
-Most occur in the long bones of the legs and arms.

 While the exact cause of giant cell tumors remains unknown, in some cases, they have been linked to Paget disease.
 Paget disease of the bone is a chronic bone disorder in which bones become enlarged and deformed.

-Pain at the nearest joint
+- Pain at the nearest joint

-A visible mass
+- A visible mass

-Limited movement in the nearest joint
+- Limited movement in the nearest joint

-X-rays.
+- X-rays.
 A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs on film.

 Specific treatment for giant cell tumors will be determined by your doctor based on:

-Your age, overall health, and medical history
+- Your age, overall health, and medical history

-Extent of the disease
+- Extent of the disease

-Your tolerance for specific medications, procedures, or therapies
+- Your tolerance for specific medications, procedures, or therapies

-Expectations for the course of the disease
+- Expectations for the course of the disease

-Your opinion or preference
+- Your opinion or preference

-Surgery to remove the tumor and any damaged bone
+- Surgery to remove the tumor and any damaged bone

-Amputation may be required in severe cases
+- Amputation may be required in severe cases

 - Physical therapy to regain strength and mobility

 Giant cell tumors can recur.
 Follow-up with a doctor may be required for several years.